Bobov (Hasidic dynasty): History of Bobov-45

-The dispute was taken to a beth din (arbitration panel), which ruled that Rabbi Halberstam held the rights to the name "Bobov", and to all Bobov institutions.
+The dispute was taken to a beth din (arbitration panel), which ruled that Halberstam held the rights to the name "Bobov", and to all Bobov institutions.

-Rabbi Unger was allowed to use the name Bobov, provided that a distinguishing word be added to it.
-The qualifying suffix "-45" was henceforth adopted in tribute to the street on which the community center of the sect was located at the time.
+Unger was allowed to use the name Bobov, provided that a qualifier be added to it.
+The suffix "-45" was henceforth adopted in tribute to the street on which the community center of the sect was located at the time.
 In addition, the beth din ordered Bobov to pay $6,200,000 to Bobov-45's Rebbe and dayan in twenty-five quarterly installments, as an allotment of their faction's share of the inheritance of the Bobov enterprise's assets, it is unknown what the value of the assets were at the time.

+First and current Grand rabbi of Bobov-45 Mordechai Dovid Unger (1954 –)

-As the Rebbe of Bobov-45, Rabbi Mordechai Dovid Unger Shlita has also been active in the wider Jewish community.
+Unger, the first Grand Rabbi of Bobov-45, is the younger son-in-law of the fourth Bobover Rebbe, Naftali Halberstam.
+Unger has been active in the wider Jewish community.
+Yehoshua Rubin, the older son-in-law of Halberstam, is the current dayan and rabbinical leader of the sect.

 Institutions

 Community institutions, such as a synagogue, have been built within Bobov-45.